Nairobi: Trains

 Nairobi was founded as a railway town, and the main headquarters of Kenya Railways (KR) is still situated at Nairobi railway station, which is located near the city centre.
 The line runs through Nairobi, from Mombasa to Kampala.
 Its main use is freight traffic connecting Nairobi to Mombasa and Kisumu.
 A number of morning and evening commuter trains connect the centre with the suburbs, but the city has no proper light rail, tramway, or rapid transit lines.
 A proposal has been passed for the construction of a commuter rail line.

-The country's third president since independence, President Mwai Kibaki on Tuesday, 13 November 2012 launched the Syokimau Rail Service marking a major milestone in the history of railway development in the country.
+In November 2012, President Mwai Kibaki launched the Syokimau Rail Service, marking a major milestone in the history of railway development in Kenya.
 The opening of the station marked another milestone in efforts to realise various projects envisaged under the Vision 2030 Economic Blueprint.
 The new station has a train that ferries passengers from Syokimau to the city centre cutting travel time by half.

-Opening of the station marks the completion of the first phase of the Sh24b Nairobi Commuter Rail Network that is geared at easing traffic congestion in Nairobi, blamed for huge economic losses.
+The opening of the station marks the completion of the first phase of the Sh24b Nairobi Commuter Rail Network that is geared at easing traffic congestion in Nairobi, blamed for huge economic losses.
 Other modern stations include Imara Daima Railway Station and Makadara Railway Station.

 The new Mombasa–Nairobi Standard Gauge Railway connects the port city of Mombasa and Nairobi.
 The new railway line has virtually replaced the old metre-gauge railway.
 The Nairobi Terminus is located at Syokimau, some 20 km from the city centre.
 Passengers travelling from Mombasa are transferred the short distance into the CBD with the metre-gauge trains.